SHAREHOLDER ENGAGEMENT POLICY

 The Board of Directors shall encourage the informed and responsible participation of the shareholders at the General Shareholders' Meeting as provided in the Policy regarding Communication and Contacts with Shareholders, Institutional Investors and Proxy Advisors, and shall promote two-way interaction with the shareholders through the other participation channels in order to become apprised of the opinions and concerns thereof and take them into account when drawing up the agenda, preparing the proposed resolutions and making decisions regarding the other details and circumstances in connection with the holding of the General Shareholders' Meeting.

 Likewise, the Company's innovation and digital transformation strategy, which affects all of its businesses and activities, including its corporate governance practices, promotes the digitalisation of both the General Shareholders' Meeting event itself and the means made available for shareholders to participate, promoting and facilitating the use of internet channels and smart devices.
+As part of its innovation strategy, the Company applies advanced technologies, including blockchain technology to strengthen transparency and security in certain processes of the General Shareholders’ Meeting, and particularly the casting of votes remotely, allowing the registration thereof to be certified by means of an indelible blockchain that is integrated within the network on an encrypted basis, traceable, and without intermediaries.

 The Company may ask a specialised external firm to review the proceedings of the General Shareholders' Meeting in order to safeguard shareholders' rights and transparency.